cristiantobol/developer-toolcamp/session_09_unit_testing.md

 We have to use a slightly different approach to run this script as we've given it the custom name of `test-cov`.
 To run it we use the following:
 ```
-$ npm run-script test-cov
+$ npm run test-cov
 ```

-The coverage report then outputs to your terminal but it also creates a really handy HTML output if you can find it!
+The coverage report then outputs to your terminal but it also creates a really handy HTML output.. if you can find it!
 You need to navigate to the following address within your browser (replacing <your_username> and <path_to_folder> with where you've cloned the `developer-toolcamp-ui` repository to):
 ```
-/Users/<your_username>/<path_to_folder>/developer-toolcamp-ui/coverage/lcov-report/src/components/index.html
+/Users/<your_username>/<path_to_folder>/developer-toolcamp-ui/coverage/lcov-report/index.html
 ```
+You could also navigate to it in your file browser and choose to open it with your browser of choice.
-Once you've found it you can bookmark it in the browser.
+Once you've found it you can bookmark it in your browser.

 This will allow you to click around your source code and see exactly what is covered by your tests and what hasn't been touched, so it shows you where to